3cp/makes-demo2/README.md

 which will be used as the default answer of this prompt.

 "makes" also provides one default text prompt out of the box, prepended to your customised questions list.
-This auto prepend will happen when you did not provide a question asking for `name: 'name'`.
+This auto prepend only happens when you did not provide a question asking for `name: 'name'`.

     {